-This course is designed to introduce the student to principles of leadership including, leadership theories, styles of leadership, motivating employees, team-building and conflict management.
-Upon completion of the course. the student will demonstrate an understanding of principles related to ethics and whistle-blowing, giving praise, networking, giving instructions, situational communication, and conflict mediation.
+This course is designed to introduce the student to principles of leadership including, leadership theories, styles of leadership, motivating employees, teambuilding, and conflict management.
+Upon completion of the course, the student will be taught using a demonstration in the understanding of principles related to ethics and whistleblowing, giving praise, networking, giving instructions, situational communication, and conflict mediation.